-- An injury was due to a pre-existing condition; or
+- An injury was due to a pre-existing condition.

 - The injured party is fraudulently filing for benefits.

-Remember that the insurance company is working in their best interest; your workers’ compensation attorney in Duval County, FL from the Law Offices of Anidjar & Levine is working for you.
-If you feel your claims have been wrongfully denied or limited, contact us so we can help you will the appeals process.
-We can assist in drafting the appeal and can also represent you during the appeals hearing process to fight for your compensation.
+Remember that the insurance company is working in their best interest—your workers’ compensation attorney in Duval County, FL, from the Law Offices of Anidjar & Levine is working for you.
+If you feel your claims have been wrongfully denied or limited, contact us so we can help you with the appeals process.
+We can assist in drafting the appeal and represent you during the appeals hearing process to fight for your compensation.

 When preparing for such hearings, our legal team assembles a comprehensive array of evidence that reinforces why you are entitled to the benefits you requested.
 Materials we often incorporate include:

-- Medical records that document the injury and your recuperation; and
+- Medical records that document the injury and your recovery

-- Expert opinions from medical professionals as to the injured party’s ongoing abilities to continue to work.
+- Expert opinions from medical professionals as to your ongoing ability to continue to work